Lillian1070/showcase_sql_4/README.md

-_I’d love to hear your thoughts!
+_💬 I’d love to hear your thoughts!
 If you have any suggestions or questions, feel free to connect with me._